MayMagician/bison-case-study/README.md

-mirror_publications_100.csv è una parte del dataset WNFTM con solo 100 Writing NFT.
+mirror_publications_100.csv is a part of the WNFTM dataset, with only 100 Writing NFTs.

-Per la versione completa del dataset contattare framay909@gmail.com.
+To get the complete version of the dataset e-mail framay909@gmail.com.